ray-project/ray/doc/source/cluster/kubernetes/examples/tpu-serve-stable-diffusion.md

 ## Step 4: View the Serve deployment in the Ray Dashboard

-Verify the RayService CR is deployed and running
+Verify that you deployed the RayService CR and it's running:

 ```sh
 kubectl get rayservice